Thie1e/cutpointr/README.md

 #> 1 x         <tibble [532 × 2]> <data.frame [13 × 10]>
 ```

-cutpointr makes assumptions about the direction of the dependency between `class` and `x`, if `direction` and / or `pos_class` or `neg_class` are not specified.
-The same result as above can be achieved by manually defining `direction` and the positive / negative classes which is also slightly faster:
+`cutpointr` makes assumptions about the direction of the dependency between `class` and `x`, if `direction` and / or `pos_class` or `neg_class` are not specified.
+The same result as above can be achieved by manually defining `direction` and the positive / negative classes which is slightly faster, since the classes and direction don't have to be determined:

 ``` r
 opt_cut <- cutpointr(suicide, dsi, suicide, direction = ">=", pos_class = "yes",